skhabiri/skhabiri.github.io/_posts/2020-07-28- Evaluation of multi-class classification techniques on the forest cover type dataset.md

 <img src="../assets/img/post2/post2_feature2.png">
 <img src="../assets/img/post2/post2_feature3.png">

-### XGBClassifier ovrerfitting
+### Avoid Overfitting By Early Stop feature in XGBoost Classifier
-XGBClassifier tends to overfit and its growth parameter needs to be controlled.
-To see that effect, an early stop fitting with 50 rounds is run.
+XGBClassifier tends to overfit and its growth parameters need to be controlled.
+To demonstrate that, an early stop fitting with 50 rounds is run below.
+We notice at some point in fitting process the validation error stops decreasing steady.
 ```python
 # XGBoost early stop fit
 xform = make_pipeline(